dgkf-roche/stats4phc/README.md

 ## Example

-This is a basic example which demonstrates `riskProfile` function (i.e. Predictiveness Curve):
+This is a basic example which demonstrates `riskProfile` function (i.e. Predictiveness curve):

 ``` r
 library(stats4phc)